ash-rao/Blockchains/README.md

 # Blockchains
-Basic implementation of blockchain in java using GUI with swing and multithreading
+Basic implementation of blockchain in java using GUI with swing and multithreading used for a secure voting system